FaceVC/FaceVC.github.io/index.md

 <h2>Conversion Interpolation</h2>
 Since FaceVC is applied reparamterization trick, speaker embedding can be interpolated.

 Following samples show the interpolated voice style between 2 specified speakers.

+Note that voice styles are from personal facial characteristic, so that the interpolation may not be presented right on the vocal feature axes.
 <br>
 <br>
 <table border="0" cellpadding="0" cellspacing="0" style="width: 100%;">